islandmagic/bb-link/README.md

 ### Known Issues

 1. The ESP32 library is limited to discovering Bluetooth Classic devices exclusively prior to establishing any connections.
 After connecting with a device, the discovery capability is no longer available.
 To initiate a new scan, the adapter must be rebooted.
 If you intend to pair with a different radio, ensure that the radio previously paired with is turned off before powering on the adapter.
 If not, the adapter will automatically re-establish a connection with the previously paired radio, preventing it from discovering new radios.

+### How to Contribute

+This project is open source, so everyone's contribution is welcome.
+Here's a quick guide to get started:

+* **Share**: If you build your own adapter, share it online!
+Post photos, write a blog post, or create a tutorial video to show others how it's done.
+* **Update Documentation**: Help improve or correct the documentation.
+Fork the repo, make your updates, and submit a pull request.
+* **Submit Change Requests**: If you're developing a new feature or bug fix, fork the repository, create a new branch for your changes, and submit a pull request with a clear description of your modifications.
+* **Write Good Issue Reports**: If you encounter bugs or have feature suggestions, please submit an issue report with a clear title, a detailed description, and steps to reproduce the issue if it's a bug.

+The source code for the [Configurator](https://github.com/islandmagic/ios-bblink-config) app is available as well.